Guy Madison: Personal life

 Madison married the actress Gail Russell in 1949.
 They separated in 1953 and divorced in October 1954.

 Later that month, Madison married actress Sheila Connolly in Juarez, Mexico.
 They had three daughters: Bridget, Erin, and Dolly.
 They separated in November 1960 and divorced in April 1963.
 He had an affair with Gia Scala and, before her death, she made him the beneficiary to her portion of the Screen Actors Pension Fund.
 He had a son, Robert Madison, who also became an actor.

-He was a Republican who supported Dwight Eisenhower in the 1952 presidential election.

 Death

 Following his retirement, Madison built a large ranch home in Morongo Valley, California.
 He died of emphysema at the Desert Hospital Hospice in Palm Springs, California, on February 6, 1996, at the age of 74.
 He is buried at Forest Lawn Cemetery in Cathedral City, California.
-His friend, actor turned stockbroker Don Burnett, spoke at his funeral.
+His friend, actor turned stockbroker Don Burnett (Scala’s ex-husband), spoke at his funeral.